linuxhw/hw-probe/INSTALL.md

 Install on Fedora
 -----------------

-For Fedora 28 and later:
+For Fedora 28 and newer:

     sudo dnf install hw-probe